Come into My World: Artwork

 The artwork for "Come into My World" was photographed by Nick Knight, who also photographed the single artworks for "Love at First Sight".
-During 2002, Minogue launched her Love Kylie lingerie collection, and enlisted Knight to photographed Minogue to promote it; out takes were later re-used for the artwork of "Love at First Sight".
+During 2002, Minogue launched her Love Kylie lingerie collection, and enlisted Knight to photograph Minogue to promote it; out takes were later re-used for the artwork of "Love at First Sight".
 Knight was requested by Minogue to shoot the artwork for the "Come into My World" cover sleeve, which features Minogue holding a bouquet of flowers; different coloured lights are projecting against Minogue's skin, similar to the work of her 1997 album, Impossible Princess.
 The second CD features a different pose in the same set, and the DVD artwork features a close-up of the first CD.
 Minogue's creative collaborator, and close friend, William Baker, commented about the photo shoot; "Kylie possesses that indefinable star quality and charisma that is so often lacking in many of her contemporaries."
 A high-quality out-take of the single was included into Minogue's 2012 coffee table book, Kylie / Fashion.